paps/dotfiles/README.md

 Martin's dotfiles
 =================

-My Debian sid/unstable dotfiles, mostly intended for laptops (and in particular for Asahi macbooks at the time of writing), even though they're quite versatile.
+My Debian sid/unstable dotfiles, mostly intended for laptops (and in particular for Asahi macbooks at the time of writing).
 For a minimal server configuration, use https://github.com/paps/dotfiles-server

 ### Shortcuts

-Once everything is configured correctly, these useful shortcuts are available:
+Once everything is configured correctly, these shortcuts are available:

 Sound
 * `Ctrl-Alt-[` to lower sound volume